Bingbing000/Final_project/README.md

 # Conclusion
 This README provides a comprehensive guide to setting up and running the project, ensuring that anyone can replicate the analysis and generate the report with minimal setup.
+- Replace `final` with the name of your Docker image.
+This will update your Makefile with the target to run the Docker container and compile the report and provide clear instructions in your README.md on how to use this target.